chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_PicturesFromSDCard/readme.txt

   a content check of the "Media" directory is done and the number of ".BMP" files is retained.

-@note : An associate LCD eval driver is used in this example
+@note : An associate LCD eval driver is used in this application

 @note : The maximum number of BMP file is fixed at 25.
 It can be raised
         until reaching the maximum of SD card memory space.